For the Birds Radio Program

 - Looking for Wood Thrushes (June 11, 2024)

 Last Tuesday, Laura and her friend Bernie found a Wood Thrush at one of Laura’s favorite birding spots in Duluth.
 She hopes it attracts, or already has, a mate.
-(The blogpost for this program is much longer and more fleshed out, with lots of photos.)
+(The blogpost for the program is much longer and more fleshed out, with lots of photos.)

 - Loggerhead Shrike!
 (June 5, 2024)